-Driven by a desire to produce a step change reduction in fleet carbon dioxide (CO2) emissions, Coca-Cola Enterprises (CCE) contracted Cenex to evaluate and compare the emissions, fuel consumption, economics, reliability and operability of a 26 tonne Iveco Stralis gas vehicle with that of a diesel Stralis vehicle.
-The trial vehicles - one operating solely on biomethane gas, and one diesel powered – were highly comparable.
-Both were new registrations at trial commencement and met Enhanced Environmentally friendly Vehicle emission standards.
+Driven by desire to produce a reduction in fleet emissions, Coca-Cola Enterprises (CCE) contracted us to evaluate and compare the emissions, fuel consumption, economics, reliability and operability of a 26-tonne gas vehicle with that of an equivalent diesel vehicle.

-Temporary gas vehicle refuelling infrastructure was installed at the CCE depot in Enfield, UK where the trial vehicles were operated from.
-Vehicle activity data from the Enfield depot was logged via onboard telemetry and a drive cycle (a speed versus time cycle) was produced.
-The CCE drive cycle was a 30 minute 19.5 km cycle statistically representative of vehicle distribution patterns from Enfield.
-Testing vehicles over the CCE drive cycle in an emissions testing facility allowed air quality performance as well as tailpipe CO2 and fuel consumption to be measured in a controlled and repeatable environment.
+Vehicle activity data from the Enfield depot was logged via an onboard telemetry and a drive cycle was produced.
+Testing vehicles over the CCE drive cycle in an emissions testing facility allowed air quality performance, as well as tailpipe CO2 and fuel consumption to be measured in a controlled and repeatable environment.

 This gas vehicle operation reduced NOX and particle matter emissions by over 85%.